ulrichstern/DellIssues/README.md

-# DellIssues
+# Dell Issues
-System board or BIOS issues with Dell machines
+System board and BIOS issues with Dell machines.
+See [Wiki](https://github.com/ulrichstern/DellIssues/wiki) for details.